harukizaemon/github-mirror/README.md

 ### Verify installation

-1. Open an SSH terminal
+1. SSH to the NAS.
 2. Test the commands:

 ```